All Episodes

 And McCain is absolutely right about this.

-You don't have the facts, Mr. Kearney.
+You don't have the facts, Mr. Carney.

 That's the problem.

-Senator, I understand that uh you present the facts that you believe are true based on the argument that you've made for a long time, sir, that we should leave troops in Iraq in perpetuity.
+Senator, I understand that you present the facts that you believe are true based on the argument you've made.

-That didn't mean that the right decision.
+That didn't change the right decision.

 That means it's a bad decision.